11 NCERT CBSE Political Science 2 Freedom

 Explanation

-B Only when other-regarding actions cause serious harm to definite individuals.
+A Only when the actions cause serious harm to definite individuals.

-Hint: Consider the threshold of harm required for legal intervention, not just social disapproval.
+Hint: Consider the threshold for legal intervention according to Mill.

 Answer